The Secret Life of Pets: Production

 Renaud first became involved with the project in 2012, while he was still working on Despicable Me 2.
 At that time, Illumination's CEO Chris Meledandri pitched him an idea on a film about what pets do when their caretakers are away.
 Although Renaud found the premise interesting, he and his team did not know what form the story would take, with them at one point considering making it a murder mystery, before deciding to make something "that was a bit more relatable".
 Additional characters were created by author Simon Rich while main character design and production design is provided by Eric Guillon.

 The team used Jean-Jacques Sempé as an influence in designing the environment and attention was specifically paid to keep the designs "very vertically oriented".
-In keeping with the tradition of old WB cartoons, the owners' faces are only occasionally seen.
+In keeping with the tradition of old Warner Bros. cartoons, the owners' faces are only occasionally seen.
 The home of the Flushed Pets was created to "hint at the darker side" of pet ownership "without, hopefully, getting too heavy", as well as to explore "this whole mythology in New York of the world that's unseen", while still maintaining the pet theme.
 The animation was created entirely in France by Illumination Mac Guff.

 Music

 The original score for the film was composed by Alexandre Desplat.
-The soundtrack was released on July 1, 2016 by Back Lot Music.
+The soundtrack was released on July 1, 2016, by Back Lot Music.

 Release

+Theatrical

 The film was originally scheduled to be released on February 12, 2016, but was pushed back to July 8.
 It was released in 2D, 3D, and IMAX 3D using DMR.
 The Secret Life of Pets premiered at the 2016 Annecy International Animated Film Festival on June 16 and was screened at VidCon.
-The film is accompanied by a Despicable Me short film entitled Mower Minions.
+A Despicable Me short film, entitled Mower Minions, was attached to the film's theatrical release.

-Marketing

 Home media

 The Secret Life of Pets was released on Digital HD on November 22, 2016, and on Blu-ray, Blu-ray 3D, Ultra HD Blu-ray, and DVD on December 6.
 In addition to the short film Mower Minions which was released theatrically with the feature film, the releases also include two short films: Norman Television and Weenie.
+The film was the sixth best-selling title of 2016 by making a revenue of $69.7 million from home media sales with 3.6 million units sold.